-Place chicken breasts in a plastic bag and pound until they are 1/2 inch thick.
+Cut the chicken breasts in half at and angle and place them in a plastic bag and pound until they are 1/2 inch thick.
 This will tenderize the meat and it will cook evenly.
-Cut each piece at an angle so that you have 4 pieces.
 Sprinkle with salt and pepper.
 Spread the dusting rice flour on a plate and put the beaten egg on another plate.
 Place parmesan cheese, pine nuts, bread crumbs, garlic and Penzey’s Mural of Flavor herb seasoning or basil in a food processor and process until crumbs and spread on a third plate.
 Line the plates next to each other in order.
 Dust the chicken with the rice flour, dip in the egg, then cover with the bread crumb mixture.
 Chill for one hour for better handling.
 Heat the butter and oil in a non stick skillet on medium high, add the chicken pieces (they should sizzle when added to the pan).
 Cook them for 4 minutes on each side.
 Sprinkle with lemon juice.

 *I don’t use stale or toasted crumbs because I like the crust soft.
 It’s not necessary, but if you spread the bread crumbs on a plate to dry for little while, it makes it easier to bread the chicken.

 **Trader Joe’s Trader Grotto’s Sicilian (cold pressed) Extra Virgin Olive Oil is a blend of three olives from Sicily, packaged in Italy in a beautiful bottle.
 It’s light and delicious.
 Store it in the dark and use up within a month.